MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ---
-title: "DAX overview | Microsoft Docs" ms.service: powerbi ms.date: 06/24/2020
+title: "DAX overview | Microsoft Docs"
-ms.reviewer: owend
-ms.topic: overview
+description: Describes the Data Analysis Expressions (DAX) language. ms.service: powerbi ms.date: 07/06/2020 ms.reviewer: owend ms.topic: overview
-ms.article: reference
+ms.article: overview
 author: minewiskan
 ms.author: owend
 ---
 # DAX overview

-Data Analysis Expressions (DAX) is a formula expression language used in Analysis Services, Power BI Desktop, and Power Pivot in Excel.
+Data Analysis Expressions (DAX) is a formula expression language used in Analysis Services, Power BI, and Power Pivot in Excel.
 DAX formulas include functions, operators, and values to perform advanced calculations and queries on data in related tables and columns in tabular data models.

 This article provides only a basic introduction to the most important concepts in DAX.
 It describes DAX as it applies to all the products that use it.
 Some functionality may not apply to certain products or use cases.
 Refer to your product's documentation describing its particular implementation of DAX.